 When you seek compensation for injuries that are related to medical malpractice, it’s likely that you are already experiencing the financial burden of medical treatments and lost wages.
 Worse yet, if your medical malpractice case involves the wrongful death of a loved one who was a provider for the family, you and your family may be facing serious financial troubles.

-Medical malpractice attorneys who work on a contingency basis understand the personal and financial burdens that the catastrophically injured are under.
-Instead of adding to clients’ difficult situations, these attorneys choose to use their own resources to fight for their clients.
+Medical malpractice attorneys who work on a contingency basis understand the personal and financial burdens the catastrophically injured are under.
+Instead of adding to clients’ difficult situations, these attorneys use their own resources to fight for their clients.
 This allows families to receive the legal representation they need without placing more stress on them during an already challenging period.

 When you have a strong case of medical malpractice, working with an attorney on a contingency basis is very beneficial, especially if you don’t have the resources to pay for a lawsuit upfront.
 At Ross Feller Casey, we handle all medical malpractice cases this way.